adtrace/adtrace_sdk_web/README.md

 <a id="callback-params">**callbackParams**</a> `array`

-You can register a callback URL for your events in your [dashboard].
+You can register a callback URL for your events in your [panel].
 We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by adding `callbackParams` parameter to the map object passed to `trackEvent` method.
 We will then append these parameters to your callback URL.

 ```js
 Adtrace.trackEvent({